 (b) The company has filed with the Registrar a verification of its registered office as provided in sub-section (2) of section 12.

 (2) If any default is made in complying with the requirements of this section, the company shall be liable to a penalty of fifty thousand rupees and every officer who is in default shall be liable to a penalty of one thousand rupees for each day during which such default continues but not exceeding an amount of one lakh rupees.

 (3) Where no declaration has been filed with the Registrar under clause (a) of sub-section (1) within a period of one hundred and eighty days of the date of incorporation of the company and the Registrar has reasonable cause to believe that the company is not carrying on any business or operations, he may, without prejudice to the provisions of sub-section (2), initiate action for the removal of the name of the company from the register of companies under Chapter XVIII.

-- (Hindi) How to Register Private Security Agency Business in Rajasthan
+- How to Register Producer Company in Rajasthan

 - RBI extends EMI moratorium for another three months

 - How to Apply for Drug Licence in Rajasthan

 - 3rd Day of India’s Economic Package- Live